Moore-Lab-UMass/Docker/README.md

 `rpy.yml`

 This YML file is used to create the conda environment and contains a list of packages to install.
 It contains the applications, libraries, and python packages.
+This is used to create a conda environment with python 2 and macs.

 ## Resources